 Don’t forget to socialize!

 Playing is an important part of bonding with your puppy, but it’s also essential for your puppy to learn to play with other dogs, too.
-Exposing your puppy to dogs of varying ages and sizes will help him feel more comfortable with unfamiliar dogs in the future, and may prevent some puppy behavior problems.
+Exposing your puppy to dogs of varying ages and sizes in a controlled manner will help him feel more comfortable with unfamiliar dogs in the future, and may prevent some puppy behavior problems.
 Always directly supervise your puppy while they interact with other dogs, especially if they're meeting them for the first time.

 While it’s normal for dogs to sometimes play a little rough, be sure to monitor for any signs of stress or anxiety in either dog, such as looking away, crouching, yawning, or baring their teeth.
 If you notice these signs, end the interaction quickly and calmly to prevent it from escalating.
 Puppy obedience classes are a great opportunity for your pup to make friends his own age – just make sure you check with your veterinarian and your trainer regarding your puppy’s vaccination status before they begin classes!
+It’s also a good opportunity for you to widen your social circle too.

 Get out and have fun!